Enoch Mgijima Local Municipality: Maladministration

 The municipality suffers from constant power outages due to consistent substation faults.
 These occasionally go from ward to ward, are daily and last for weeks to months depending on the ward.

 The municipality suffers from some of the worst roads in the country, with the R140 between Komani and Lady Frere being dubbed as "one of the most dangerous in the country".

 A good 70%-85% of the municipality is without functional streetlights.

+As of December 2025, both of the town's swimming pools have fallen into disrepair.